Non-crossing trees, quadrangular dissections, ternary trees, and duality preserving bijections: Enumerations

 \end{proof}

-Let $\mathcal{Q}'_{2n}$ be the set of \emph{unlabeled oriented} quadrangular dissections of the $2n$-gon, that is quadrangular dissections up to rotation, and $\widetilde{\mathcal{Q}}_{2n}$ the set of \emph{unlabeled unoriented} quadrangular dissections that is quadrangular dissections up to rotations and reflections.
-The number of such dissections $q'_{2n}$ and $\tilde{q}_{2n}$ respectively, are sequences \href{https://oeis.org/A005034}{A005034} and \href{https://oeis.org/A005036}{A005036} respectively, in the Online Encyclopedia of Integer Sequences~\cite{oeis}.
+Let $\mathcal{Q}'_{2n}$ be the set of \emph{unlabeled oriented} quadrangular dissections of the $2n$-gon, that is quadrangular dissections up to rotation, and $\widetilde{\mathcal{Q}}_{2n}$ the set of \emph{unlabeled unoriented} quadrangular dissections that is, quadrangular dissections up to rotations and reflections.
+The number of such dissections $q'_{2n}$ ($\tilde{q}_{2n}$ respectively), is sequence \href{https://oeis.org/A005034}{A005034} (\href{https://oeis.org/A005036}{A005036} respectively) in the Online Encyclopedia of Integer Sequences~\cite{oeis}.
 Using Theorem~\ref{thm:fp} and Burnside's lemma we obtain the following explicit formulas: